ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 3. HTTP/2 stream flow control, which limits the data on a single HTTP/2 stream.
-For a WebTransport session, this includes all capsules, including those that are exempt from session-level flow control.
+For a WebTransport session, this includes all capsules, including those that are exempt from WebTransport session-level flow control.

 4. WebTransport session-level flow control, which limits the total amount of stream data that can be sent or received on streams within the WebTransport session.
+Note that this does not limit other types of capsules within a WebTransport session, such as control messages or datagrams.

 5. WebTransport stream flow control, which limits data on individual streams within a session.